Gupa-Abawa language

 Gupa-Abawa is a Nupoid language spoken in Niger State, Nigeria.
 It is named after its two ethnicities, Gupa and Abawa.

-Gupa is spoken in the villages of Gupa, Abugi-Jankara, Emirokpa, Favu, Kenigi, Kpotagi, Abete, Kuba, Avu, Dagbaje, Eji, Jihun, Yelwa, Cheku, Atsu,chepa, Alaba, Gbedu, and Kirikpo located to the south of Lapai.
+Gupa is spoken in the villages of Gupa, Abugi-Jankara, Emirokpa, Favu, Kenigi, Kpotagi, Abete, Kuba, Avu, Dagbaje, Eji, Jihun, Yelwa, Cheku, Atsuchepa, Alaba, Gbedu, and Kirikpo located to the south of Lapai.
 Lexically, it is most closely related to Kami and Dibo.